jeff-vincent/Actions-Ephem-Connect/README.md

 # Actions-Ephem-Connect

-A simple script for dynamically registering and starting GitHub Actions Self-Hosted Runners.
+A simple script for dynamically registering and starting GitHub Actions Self-Hosted Runners for a single repository.

 ## Prereqs:
 The self-hosted runner proper must be downloaded and extracted on the build machine.